 In this section we are interested in the study of models with modifications to the standard $\Lambda$CDM model that account simultaneously for both early dark energy and a generic late dark energy parametrization, the latter characterized by a piecewise constant equation of state in different redshift bins.
 This parametrization will be tested with the different datasets described in section~\ref{sec:analysis}.

-Analyzing the dark energy equation of state in detail during the so-called rise of dark energy age \citep{rise-of-de} is an ambitious task.
+Analysing the dark energy equation of state in detail during the so-called rise of dark energy age \citep{rise-of-de} is an ambitious task by itself.
 Since this study is not directly related to EDE, we describe it in appendix~\ref{sec:pca}, where we show an estimation of the reconstruction of the late dark energy equation of state and a principal component analysis on its components $w_i$.

 Since we are interested in the possible impact of these models on the EDE parameter estimations together with the $H_0$ and $S_8$ tensions, we focus our attention on the results obtained from marginalizing over the late-time dark energy parameters.
-More specifically, we show results marginalized for 3, 5 and 10 redshift bins of constant $w(z)$, using the Effective Fluid EDE model with $n = 3$.
+More specifically, we show results marginalized for 3, 5 and 10 redshift bins of constant $w(z)$, using the effective fluid EDE model with $n = 3$.

 Our investigations are summarized in Fig.~\ref{fig:1dconstraints-priors12}, which shows marginalized 1D constraints (mean and 68\% limits) for the parameters $H_0$, $S_8$ and $f_\mathrm{EDE}$ for the dataset combinations DC1 and DC2, without and with DES data and for three different number of bins for late dark energy.
+Results for DES-Y1 and DES-Y3 are shown in order to assess the impacts of the updated data set and analysis in our results.
 The values for the posterior means and $68\%$ limits are shown in Table~\ref{tab:1d-constraints-dc1-dc2}.
-Constraints for the datasets DC3, DC4 and DC5 are shown in appendix~\ref{sec:dc345}.
+Constraints for the datasets DC3, DC4 and DC5 are shown in appendix~\ref{sec:dc345} as robustness tests.

 For DC1, DC3, DC4 and DC5 combined with DES data, we have found that adding the binned $w(z)$ model does not make a significant difference in $f_\mathrm{EDE}$ constraints, regardless of the number of redshift bins.